exposit/pythia-oracle/HELP.md

 __*Pick*__

-The Pick section has four buttons, each of which takes a comma-separated list ("one, two, three, four") in the text input and attempts to return a random choice from it.
+The Pick section has multiple buttons, each of which takes a comma-separated list ("one, two, three, four") in the text input and attempts to return a random choice from it.

 * "Pick List" will choose one option at random.
 * "Pick 2d6" will roll 2d6, giving a range from 2 to 12, weighted towards 7.
+Expects 11 elements in the list.
 * "Pick 2d4" will roll 2d4, giving a range from 2 to 8, weighted towards 5.
+Expects 7 elements in the list.
 * "Pick 3:2:1" rolls a d6 and on a 1, 2, or 3 returns option 1, on 4 or 5, returns option 2, and on a 6 returns option 3.
+Expects 3 elements.

 __*Dice Presets*__